hwayne/learntla-v2/docs/beginner/functions.rst

 Functions
 ===============

 First of all, throw away the programming definition of "function".
 The closest thing TLA+ has to a programmatic function are operators.
-A :dfn:`function` follows the *mathematical* definition, a mapping of values in one set to another set.
+A function follows the *mathematical* definition, a mapping of values in one set to another set.

 ::